OPM/ResInsight-UserDocumentation/content/import/EclipseCases.md

 - **Import Input Eclipse Case**: See [description](#eclipse-ascii-input-data)
 - **Create Grid Case Group from Files** and **Create Grid Case Group from Files Recursively**: These commands import a number of Eclipse files and places the cases in a [grid case group]({{< relref "casegroupsandstatistics" >}}#creating-grid-case-groups).
 The only difference between the two commands, is the dialog used to select files.
 The recursive version is using the [recursive file selection dialog]({{< relref "summaryplots" >}}#recursive-summary-file-import) and is considered the new way of selecting files.

-The **Reload Case** command can be used to reload a previously imported case, to make sure it is up to date.
+The **Reload** command can be used to reload a previously imported case, to make sure it is up to date.
 This is useful if the grid or result files changes while a ResInsight session is active.

+The **Replace** command selects a new case to replace an existing one.
+All attached views is updated with data from the newly imported case.

 {{% notice note %}}
 You can select several grid files in one go by multiple selection of files (Ctrl + left mouse button, Shift + left mouse button).